Closed · Concept Study · ISAM Payload

-I'm assembling a small, multidisciplinary team to develop a concept-stage application for the NASA TechLeap Robotically Manipulated Payload Challenge.
-The working concept is a compact payload designed to demonstrate repeatable robotic manipulation tasks such as grapple/release, relocation, alignment verification, reinstallation, inspection support, and simple power/data validation.
+I set out to assemble a small, multidisciplinary team to develop a concept-stage application for the NASA TechLeap Robotically Manipulated Payload Challenge.
+I did not get a team together within the challenge timeline, so no application was submitted.
+The working concept — a compact payload to demonstrate repeatable robotic manipulation: grapple/release, relocation, alignment verification, reinstallation, inspection support, and simple power/data validation — remains published below, along with what the attempt taught me.

 The Challenge